 Back at the lunch table, another character was summing up her experience as she was lamenting having to leave the next day.

 “My best summer ever!” she boomed with a great flourish.
 Now that’s a summer definitely worth considering.

 Daryl has worked as both teacher and director in international schools in several countries and has been Director of Short Courses (Spring and Summer) at Sherborne International since 2011.

 English summer course options

-There are three summer school options at Sherborne International:
+There are four summer school options at Sherborne International:

 - Intensive English Summer School (plus subjects)